 Because switches of different types provide calls with different sets of information parameters, some values might not work with your T-Server.
-See "T-Server Support of Transaction Types" on page 81 for information about supported transaction types by a specific T-Server.
-That chapter also provides detailed descriptions of all transaction types.
+See Table 3 on page 79 for information about supported transaction types by a specific T-Server.
+The "Multi-Site Support" chapter also provides detailed descriptions of all transaction types.